Forevermorewon/configure-ad/README.md

-            F. Inout password and select options appropriate to your organization Select next review and finish.
+            F. Input password and select options appropriate to your organization Select next and review your users information.
+Select finish to create profile.